Rajvir8/FGO-SR-Ticket/README.md

-I'm Creating an SR version for the SR ticket which will be posted as a website.
+I'm Creating an SR version for the SR ticket which will be posted as a website, all credit goes to the original creator of the SSR ticket, all I really did was replace pictures really.

-Still trying to figure out how to Edit some of the Info so that there is only one Catagory and that it only shows the Servants Slots that are needed.
-As is Percentage wise it's off but it still works well as a quick way to check and compare with others.
+Even ended up using the empty Mooncancer category for the sole Pretender Class, could have equally used the empty Foreigner/Alter Ego, but I feel like those symbols are way more memorable than Moon Cancer.